Son Byong-hi: Aftermath of the rebellion

-Life during refuge in Japan
+Refuge in Japan

-In March 1901, Uiam, his brother and Yi Yong-gu, fled to Japan.
-Uiam used an assumed name to avoid arrest.
+In March 1901, Son, his brother and Yi Yong-gu, fled to Japan.
+Son used an assumed name to avoid arrest.
 He had considered going to the United States but decided on Japan as the best place to learn of modern western culture while remaining close enough to Korea to monitor developments there and to maintain control of Donghak.
 His primary aim was to learn modern ways which seemed to give western nations and Japan their power.
 He hoped to modernize Donghak and in so doing Donghak could help to modernize and strengthen the Korean nation.
 He went back to Korea briefly and returned to Japan with 24 students who studied Japanese language and trained in modern ways.
 Many additional students came later.

 While in Japan, he mingled with former leaders of the Gabo Reformist cabinet who must have helped him develop his reformist ideas.
-This was a dramatic reversal from the sentiments of General Jeon Bongjun, who had cursed Gabo reformists as pro-Japanese “traitors” before he was executed.
-Uiam was even able to convert some of these Gabo reformists to Donghak.
+This was a dramatic reversal from the sentiments of General Jeon Bongjun, who had cursed Gabo reformists as pro-Japanese "traitors" before he was executed.
+Son was even able to convert some of these Gabo reformists to Donghak.